Nosferatu (2023 film)

-Nosferatu: A Symphony of Horror is a 2023 American Gothic horror film directed by David Lee Fisher.
-It premiered at the Emagine Theater in Novi, Michigan on November 11, 2023, prior to being released on video on demand via Amazon Prime Video in September 2024 and on Apple TV on 18 October 2024.

-The film is a remake of the 1922 silent film of the same title, which in turn is a loose adaptation of the novel Dracula by Bram Stoker.
-It stars Doug Jones as Count Orlok, a vampire who terrorises the fictional town of Wisbourg, Germany to torment a young woman.
+Nosferatu: A Symphony of Horror is a 2023 American Gothic horror film.
+It is a remake of the 1922 silent film of the same title, which in turn is a loose adaptation of the novel Dracula by Bram Stoker.
+Directed and co-written by David Lee Fisher, it stars Doug Jones as Count Orlok, a vampire who terrorises the fictional town of Wisbourg, Germany to torment a young woman.
+The film premiered at the Emagine Theater in Novi, Michigan on November 11, 2023, prior to being released on video on demand via Amazon Prime Video in September 2024 and on Apple TV in the following month.

 Plot

 In the German town of Wisbourg, Thomas Hutter is hired to sell a dilapidated property to reclusive Transylvanian nobleman, Count Orlok, by bewitched estate agent Herr Knock.
 He travels at the protestation of his wife Ellen, who moves in with their friends Wolfram and Ruth during his travels, concurrently plagued by nightmares.
 On his journey, Thomas encounters peasants who pitifully beg him not to go to Orlok's castle.
 He comes across an old tome describing the "Nosferatu", a vampire spawned from Belial.

 Thomas arrives at the castle where he and Orlok dine and discuss Orlok's new property.
 Orlok attempts to drink from Thomas' thumb as he cuts it on a breadknife.
 Thomas becomes unconscious and awakes with a bite on his neck, which he initially attributes to insects.
 Orlok becomes infatuated with a photograph of Ellen and remarks she has "a pretty neck".
 In Wisbourg, Knock becomes manic after reading cabalistic writings from Orlok and is admitted to an asylum.
 Ruth attempts to seduce Ellen, who later sleepwalks as she is telepathically tormented by Orlok.
 Thomas deduces that Orlok is Nosferatu and escapes the castle, becoming addled and sheltering in a hospital.
 Orlok stows away on a ship bound for the city, spreading a plague among the crew and bringing it to Wisbourg.
 Knock escapes from his cell, ecstatic about Orlok's arrival.

 Thomas returns to Wisbourg to find that the town is under quarantine, many having died from Orlok's plague, including Ruth.
-Thomas and Ellen, both tormented by Orlok, agree that they must find a way to defeat him.
+Thomas and Ellen agree that they must find a way to defeat Orlok.
 Ellen privately reads from the tome about Nosferatu, and learns that he can be defeated by exposing him to sunlight, to which he is vulnerable.
 Ellen feigns sickness, prompting Thomas to call upon Professor Bulwer, during which they witness Wolfram murdering Knock.
 Ellen submits to Orlok; unable to resist her innocent blood, Orlok feeds long enough until he is disintegrated by the rising sun.
-Thomas returns to learn of Ellen's self-sacrifice, before making plans to leave Wisbourg forever.
+Orlok's house crumbles and Thomas vows to leave Wisbourg forever.